SamuelAMT/form-github.io/README.md

 # Form 📋
-Form with inputs that are displayed after user form's fulfillment.
+Form with inputs that are displayed after user form fulfillment.

 ## Tech used ⚙️
 Mainly used PHP, Bootstrap and HTML